Last updated on September 22, 2025

 In Constructed decks, it's generally a good idea to include more lands to consistently reach the mana values you're aiming for with your ramp spells.
 This can result in a curve that looks upside-down, with ramp spells typically costing 1- to 3-mana and the spells you're trying to ramp into costing 5 or more mana.
 This can create a shape resembling an oval in the middle of your deck.

-It's important to note that using mana dorks often means playing fewer lands since they effectively act as additional lands.
+It's important to note that using mana dorks often means you play fewer lands since they effectively act as additional lands.
 This applies to cards like Troll of Khazad-dûm, which can be land-cycled to fetch for a land.
 Although it doesn't directly ramp you, it essentially acts as a land for just 1 mana.
 The benefit is having a higher mana pool in case you draw too many lands.

 Other traditional ramp spells can increase your curve, potentially requiring even more lands if you don't draw these ramp spells early on.